-- Update your own estate plan if your loved one was a beneficiary or appointed as an agent, trustee, or guardian. - Update beneficiary designations on your retirement plans, including IRAs, and transfer-on-death accounts on which the your loved one was named beneficiary. - Reevaluate your budget, and short-term and long-term finances. - Reevaluate your insurance needs, and update beneficiary designations on insurance policies on which your loved one was the named beneficiary. - · Reevaluate investment options.
+- Update your own estate plan if your loved one was a beneficiary or appointed as an agent, trustee, or guardian. - Update beneficiary designations on your retirement plans, including IRAs, and transfer-on-death accounts on which the decedent was named beneficiary. - Reevaluate your budget, and short-term and long-term finances. - Reevaluate your insurance needs, and update beneficiary designations on insurance policies on which the decedent was the named beneficiary. - · Reevaluate investment options.